Poetry

 a group of lines generally completing an idea

-closed form (fixed form) –
+Closed form (fixed form) –

 poetry which follows a pattern of sounds, rhyme, or meter

-iambic pentameter
+Iambic pentameter

 a common type of pattern of sounds and rhythm used in poetry created by pairing ten syllables for each line into five pairs.
-Commonly used by Shakespeare in his sonnets
+Commonly used by Shakespeare in his sonnets.

-common measure
+Common measure

 a ballad stanza generally rhyming in alternating pairs

-a poem or stanza of two line
+a poem or stanza of two lines

-heroic couplet
+Heroic couplet

 two lines of rhymed verse in iambic pentameter; generally used in epic poems